DA Toolkit

 Ages 4–7

-The CATM is aimed at assessing learning potential, cognitive functions, and required mediated learning strategies in young children, using the operation of analogy.
-It is composed of 18 colored blocks (red, blue, yellow) and three sets of analogical problems for Pre-Teaching, Teaching, and Post-Teaching phases.
+The CATM assesses learning potential, cognitive functions, and required mediated learning strategies in young children, using the operation of analogy.
+It includes 18 colored blocks and three sets of analogical problems for Pre-Teaching, Teaching, and Post-Teaching phases.

 CATM — Closed Analogies Version (CATM-CL)